Hill Country Village, Texas: Politics

-Hill Country Village is a largely Republican jurisdiction.
-IT has voted for the GOP in the last five presidential elections.
+Whilst local elections in Hill Country Village are nonpartisan (as required by Texas law), the electorate favors Republican candidates in partisan elections.
+Hill Country Village has voted for the GOP in the last five presidential elections.

 Education

 The city is served by North East Independent School District.

-Hidden Forest Elementary School, Bradley Middle School, and Churchill High School in San Antonio serve Hill Country Village.
+Zoned schools are as follows: Hidden Forest Elementary School, Bradley Middle School, and Churchill High School in San Antonio.

 The San Antonio Public Library System serves Hill Country Village.